James-Zeyu-Li/MLFQ_HW/README.md

 - Default 2 process, 3 queues
 - Time slice for queue 1,2,3
 - Allowance for  queue 4,6,8
-- booster - Implemented but not working as expected
+- booster - Its's working fine.
 - IO frequency , I tried really hard but unfortunately, I was unable to add this to my code.